top of page

 Why This Matters Now

-In 2026, AI-powered forklift pedestrian safety systems are moving from optional pilot projects into capital planning, standard specifications, and regulatory compliance frameworks.
-The pedestrian detection system market is expanding rapidly, and when detection becomes embedded in baseline infrastructure, the system you select defines your safety framework for years.
+By 2026, AI-powered forklift pedestrian safety systems will transition from optional pilot projects to essential components of capital planning, standard specifications, and regulatory compliance frameworks.
+The pedestrian detection system market is expanding rapidly.
+When detection becomes embedded in baseline infrastructure, the system you select defines your safety framework for years.

 This is about building a predictable, repeatable safety infrastructure that supports operational intelligence rather than complicates it.